MarcelGarus/martinaise/README.md

 > Martinaise is **not meant for serious projects**.
 >
 > Some consequences:
-> Martinaise has no error-resilient parser (it gives up at the first error), does not support multiple files, etc.
+> Martinaise has no error-resilient parser (it gives up at the first error), does not support multiple files, only works on x86_64, etc.

 ## Why?